-Gary wanted to share his love of essential oils with their optimal potential with everyone he met, but was becoming increasingly frustrated with the lack of consistency from batch to batch – even from the same supplier... so, he decided to learn all the nuances of making therapeutic grade quality essential oils that can be relied on to bring consistent results.
+Gary wanted to share his love of essential oils with their optimal potential with everyone he met, but was becoming increasingly frustrated with the lack of consistency from batch to batch – even from the same supplier... so, he decided to learn all the nuances of making premium quality essential oils that can be relied on to bring consistent results.
 Building on his clinical research, Gary traveled across three continents and a half-dozen countries to investigate both traditional and modern uses of essential oils, gaining insights on every facet of essential oil production.
 From cultivating or sourcing the best plants, organic crop management, preparing the harvest, exact distilling processes, even state-of-the-art testing of each batch to make sure the optimal amounts of the natural-occurring constituents are present – he learned it all.

 This motivated Gary to develop his own organic herb farming and distillation operation under the name Young Living Essential Oils.
 This company has grown, from the humblest of beginnings, to be what would become the world's leading essential oil company, on a one-quarter acre farm in Spokane, Washington.